Oxenryd/MobaBase/README.md

 * **Multithreading from the ground up**

-  Core systems are designed with concurrency in mind rather than retrofitted later.
+  Core systems are designed with concurrency in mind.

-* **Data-oriented access patterns**
+* **Easy access patterns**

-  Favoring value-type access and predictable memory layouts over deep object hierarchies.
+  Philosophy to keep easier object access patterns using value type references over DOD archtecture for the best of two worlds.

 * **Flexible rendering architecture**